Trump's DOJ focuses in on voter fraud, with a murky assist from DOGE

 Records suggest the Iraqi man, Akeel Abdul Jamiel, had lived in the U.S. for more than a decade before allegedly voting illegally, and letters he appears to have submitted in other court cases show he was a fan of Trump and that he was worried about immigration.

-The charging document for Jacqueline Wallace, the Jamaican woman who was arrested, indicates she has been in the country for more than 14 years.
+Jacqueline Wallace, the Jamaican woman who was arrested, was registered as a Republican, according to the supervisor of elections for Bay County, Fla., where she registered.
+The charging document for Wallace also indicates she has been in the country for more than 14 years.

-The Ukrainian mother and daughter, who entered the country legally on visas, were given permanent legal residence in the U.S. more than a year prior to voting, and told a federal investigator they didn't know they weren't also allowed to vote.
+The Ukrainian mother and daughter, who have entered not guilty pleas, were both registered Democrats, according to local officials.
+They entered the country legally on visas, and were given permanent legal residence in the U.S. more than a year prior to voting.
+They told a federal investigator they didn't know they weren't also allowed to vote.

 That's extremely common among these cases, said University of Idaho law professor Benji Cover, who wrote a paper about people, including noncitizens, misunderstanding election rules and being prosecuted in recent decades.